Spring Hill College: Mascot

-Football

-The Spring Hill football team played its first game in 1900, but was disbanded in 1941.

 Baseball

 Spring Hill College has maintained a baseball team since its first intercollegiate play in 1889.
 Currently, the Spring Hill College baseball team plays its home games at Stan Galle Field ("The Pit"), the oldest continually used college baseball field in the country.
-Notable baseball alumni include Blake Stein, former pitcher for the Oakland Athletics and Kansas City Royals, and Jim Hendry, former general manager of the Chicago Cubs.
+Notable baseball alumni include Blake Stein, former pitcher for the Oakland Athletics and Kansas City Royals, Frank Bolling who won a Gold Glove in 1958 as a 2nd baseman with the Detroit Tigers and went on to be a two time All Star selection with the Milwaukee(Atlanta) Braves.
+Frank's brother Milt Bolling who was an infielder for the Boston Red Sox and Jim Hendry, former general manager of the Chicago Cubs.

 Rugby

 Spring Hill moved its college rugby program to varsity sport status under the athletic department to provide more resources and to help boost admissions to the college in 2012.
 In 2018, the college reassigned the men's and women's rugby teams to club sport status.
 Spring Hill rugby competes in the small college division.

 Sailing

 Spring Hill College won a national championship in sailing in 1986, the North American Intercollegiate Sloop Championship.